Ahnfelt/jsonr/README.md

 ## What is JSONR?

- * A readable textual format that that becomes plain JSON when parsed.
+ * A concise textual format that that becomes plain JSON when parsed.
  * A single format that encompasses both JSON, JSONR and a binary encoding.
  * Optional schema types for validation and faster binary encoding/decoding.